-I offer affordable face to face and online counselling, working with a wide range of issues from feelings of anxiety and loneliness as a result of the pandemic to relationship difficulties, struggles with self-esteem and childhood trauma.
+I work both face to face and online with a wide range of issues from feelings of anxiety and loneliness, relationship difficulties, struggles with self-esteem and childhood trauma.

-I hold a BSc in Humanistic Counselling and support clients in my private practice in North Kensington as well as in two charitable settings in Ealing and Notting Hill where I work with GP referrals.
+I hold a BSc in Humanistic Counselling and support clients in my private practice in North Kensington as well as in two charitable settings in Shepherds Bush and Ealing.

 Humanistic therapy is fundamentally optimistic, and the approach is non-judgemental and empathic, encouraging you to recognise your inner resources and strengths.